kiana-S/numidr/docs/Operations.md

 ### Transpose

-The `transpose` function reverses the axis order of an array.
+The `transpose` function reverses the axis order of an array: For `arr : Array [3,2,4] Int`, we have `transpose arr : Array [4,2,3] Int`.
 For matrices, this corresponds to the usual definition of switching rows and columns.
 There is also a postfix form `(.T)`.

 For more fine-grained control when rearranging arrays, there are the `swapAxes` and `permuteAxes` functions, where the first swaps only two axes and the second takes an arbitrary [permutation](DataTypes.md#Permutations).
 There are also `swapInAxis` and `permuteInAxis`, which permute inside an axis, e.g. swapping rows or columns in a matrix.

+Like with concatenation and stacking, the swap and permute functions have forms specific to vectors and matrices: `swapCoords` and `permuteCoords` for vectors, and `swapRows`, `permuteRows`, `swapColumns`, and `permuteColumns` for matrices.

 [Previous](DataTypes.md) | [Contents](Intro.md) | [Next](VectorsMatrices.md)